mystique09/ancient-dcbot/README.md

 # Discord bot
 I was able to retrieve my old discord bot(not complete, as always I'm lazy af).
-I found it in my mega clod drive :smile:.
+I found it in my mega clod drive, uploaded on June 2020 :smile:

 *What does this bot do?*
 - prune messages